kdayns/brewarm/readme.md

 * switch state graphing
 * PID control for set temperature
 * sensor offset setting
+* multiple switch state graphing
 * fermentation profile

 ## more info
+* switch state may appear incorrect when rolling average is used, which is 10 by default
 * sensors in log files are bound to ther name in configuration, changing sensor's name will prevent from correctly resuming session
 * shutdown from ui will stop logging session and it will not auto resume on next startup
 * saving configuration or adding comment also triggers reading sensors and storing data points